agostof/ILCI-JupyterHub/README.md

 The script(s) here help to get a JupyterHub installation up and running using the TLJH ([The Littlest JupyterHub](https://tljh.jupyter.org/en/latest/)) distribution.

 The [jupyterhub_tljh_node_config.sh](jupyterhub_tljh_node_config.sh) script creates a basic hub configuration.
-In addition it installs (or provides notes for installing) packages relevant to plant breeding (e.g. R, sommer, rTASSEL, bioconductor).
+In addition, it installs (or provides notes for installing) packages relevant to plant breeding (e.g. R, sommer, rTASSEL, bioconductor).

 **Important**.
-The core script assumes access to a machine (either VM or physical).
-It will not work under Docker due to its depedency on systemd.
+The core script assumes superuser access to a machine (e.g. VM or physical) for installing TLJH.
+The TLJH installation will not work under Docker due to its depedency on systemd.

 ### Installation / post installation notes: